-Bluenose exists in part because there are major changes happening across technology-based industries.
-In this post, we’ll review those changes and what it means for technology vendors.
-In particular, we’ll discuss the importance of adopting new ways to manage businesses, even as the old ways still hold true.
+I founded Bluenose in part because there are major changes happening across technology-based industries.
+In this post, I’ll review those changes and what it means for technology vendors.
+In particular, I’ll discuss the importance of adopting new ways to manage businesses, even as the old ways still hold true.

 There’s a business model revolution going on.

 Our friends at Zuora coined it the “Subscription Economy®”.
 It’s fundamentally changing the patterns of consumption:

 - in music content, we’ve gone from buying a CD for $18 to buying a song or subscribing to a monthly streaming service

 - in movie content, we’ve gone from owning the DVD for $49 (ouch!) to on-demand viewing or a monthly streaming service